tweag/nickel/README.md

 ## Current state and roadmap

-Nickel is currently released in version `0.3.1`.
-This version should be functional and is intended to gather feedback and real-life testing.
-The next planned version is `1.0`.
+Nickel is currently released in version `1.0`.
+We expect the core design of the language to be stable and the language to be useful for real-world applications.
 The next steps we plan to work on are:

 - Nix integration: being able to seamlessly use Nickel to write packages and shells ([nickel-nix](https://github.com/nickel-lang/nickel-nix))